 A Guide to Planning Your Meals and Eating Cleverly at Afrikaburn

 The thought of feeding yourself for a good few days with no access to any facilities can be daunting, but it is possible and we’ll show you how.
-Man cannot live on Nik Nak rolls alone (or so we’ve heard) so gear up, be smart and use your noggins people.
-With every food choice you make bear in mind these principles of the Burn culture and how they relate to food.
+Man cannot live on Nik Nak rolls alone (or so we’ve been told) so gear up, be smart and use your noggins people.
+With every food choice you make, bear in mind these principles of the Burn culture and how they relate to food.

 Leave No Trace

 As mentioned above, what goes must come back, so be mindful of your choices.
 That bag of individually wrapped sweets may seem like a fab idea, but a bag of jelly babies might be better.
 The less MOOP-able stuff around the better.